patrykneubauerdev/patryk-neubauer-ios-portfolio/README.md

 > Restaurant ordering app — browse the menu, pick your table, place your order.

-A clean simulation of the in-restaurant ordering experience, built entirely in Swift with zero external dependencies.
+A clean simulation of the in-restaurant ordering experience built in Swift and SwiftUI.
 You walk in, open the app, choose your table number, browse the menu, and place your order.
 Menu data loads from a local JSON file — no backend required.
 Built with full localization in 🇬🇧 English and 🇵🇱 Polish.

 <p align="center">
   <img src="https://raw.githubusercontent.com/patrykneubauerdev/Foodloop/main/foodloop-repo-assets/iphone-screen-foodloop-01.png" width="220" title="Table selection">&nbsp;&nbsp;&nbsp;